yasasn86/ng5-breadcrumb/README.md

 level along with the next child.
 Thus the above url request will result in the following 3 levels being generated: '/comp1', '/comp1/comp2', '/comp1/comp2/comp3'.

 Theres a breadcrumbService that allows you to add friendly names for each of your app's available routes.
-This friendly name will show up in the breadcrumb trail for each matching level, otherwise it will show the full url fragment.
+This friendly name will show up in the breadcrumb trail for each matching level, otherwise it will show the last url fragment.

-Below is an example of how to use the breadcrumbService, to give friendly names to the 3 levels availbe in the example app.

-	constructor(private breadcrumbService: BreadcrumbService) {
-		breadcrumbService.addFriendlyNameForRoute('/comp1', 'Comp 1');
-		breadcrumbService.addFriendlyNameForRoute('/comp1/comp2', 'Comp 2');
-		breadcrumbService.addFriendlyNameForRoute('/comp1/comp2/comp3', 'Comp 3');
-	}

-For a live example see: http://plnkr.co/BO2ruqRzNeu5BsZqCYtW

 ## Dependencies
 Requires bootstrap.css (v 3.x.x) for styling of some elements (although the component is fully functional without it).